Actuator line modeling of vertical-axis turbines: Results

 The near-wake's mean velocity field at $x/D=1$ is shown in Figure~\ref{fig:RVAT-ALM-LES-meancontquiv}.
 Compared with the RANS ALM results, the LES looks much more like the blade-resolved and experimental results \cite{Bachant2015-JoT}, showing the clockwise and counterclockwise mean swirling motion on the $-y$ and $+y$ sides of the rotor, respectively.

 Contours of turbulence kinetic energy sampled at $x/D=1$ from the large eddy simulation are plotted in Figure~\ref{fig:RVAT-ALM-LES-kcont}.
-Compared with RANS, LES is more able to predict the turbulence generated by the blade tip vortex shedding and dynamic stall effects, though the overall level of unsteadiness generated was much lower, especially on the $+y$ side of the rotor.
+Compared with RANS, LES is more able to predict the turbulence generated by the blade tip vortex shedding and dynamic stall effects, though the total turbulence kinetic energy was lower, especially on the $+y$ side of the rotor.
 This is likely a consequence of the SGS modeling, where the vortical structures generated by the blades remain stable further downstream.
 Similar effects were seen in \cite{Martinez-Tossas2015a, Shamsoddin2014}, where higher levels of the Smagorinsky coefficient delayed vortex breakdown and subsequent higher levels of turbulence.
 Figure~\ref{RVAT-ALM-LES-vorticity} shows evidence of these effects, where the blade bound and tip vortices are still relatively coherent at $x/D=1$.

 Mean velocity profiles at the turbine center plane, plotted in Figure~\ref{fig:RVAT-ALM-LES-profiles}, were predicted more accurately using LES versus RANS, and rival those of the 3-D blade-resolved models.
 However, turbulence kinetic energy profiles did not match as closely with experiments.
 Though the qualitative shape was resolved better than that by the RANS ALM simulation, notably the asymmetric peaks around $y/R = \pm 1$, the turbulence generated in the large eddy simulation was approximately an order of magnitude too low.
-Once again this was likely a result of the subgrid-scale modeling and its effect on the stability of vortex structures, or its over-dissipative nature removing energy from the flow before it is advected to the plane of interest.
+Note that $k$ (both resolved and SGS) does increase significantly downstream after the transition in grid resolution, which implies the grid can help compensate for the artificial stability of the vortex structures caused by the Smagorinsky model.
+It is hypothesized that the turbulence kinetic energy would better match experimental data taken further downstream, meaning the model should perform well for array simulations with spacing as close as $2D$.

 The planar weighted sums of streamwise momentum recovery terms were computed in the same way as for the RANS cases with the exception of the turbulent transport term, which for the LES was computed from the $x$-components of the divergence of the resolved and SGS Reynolds stress tensors: